-Autumn is coming - remember to update your Vegetation Freeze Status
+Autumn has arrived - remember to update your Vegetation Freeze Status

 Welcome to the Vegetation Impact Program

 The Vegetation Impact Program (VIP) is a monitoring, assessment, and networking program hosted by the Midwestern Regional Climate Center.
 Major impacts on vegetation are often driven by weather and climate conditions.
 For example, damaging frost events, drought, and even flooding can impact vegetation in areas of agriculture, horticulture, nurseries, or home gardening.
 Pests and disease are also driven by environmental conditions.